PULSE OF VEGAS

 Born in Japan, Chef Nobu cultivated his unique style of fusion artistry with influences from his travels to Peru, Argentina, Alaska and California.
 In 1987, Chef Nobu opened his first U.S. restaurant, Matsuhisa, in Beverly Hills, which quickly became popular due to a dedication to the highest quality and finest ingredients from around the world.
 Chef Nobu partnered with Robert De Niro and Meir Teper to open Nobu Restaurant in Las Vegas, his largest location in the world.

 South Philadelphia native Steve Martorano is a true American success story.
 Starting his career as a D.J. with a sandwich delivery business based out of his apartment, he opened Café Martorano in Fort Lauderdale with only $40 in his pocket.
 Now a worldwide sensation, Martorano’s locations include the original spot in Fort Lauderdale, the Seminole Hard Rock Hotel in Hollywood, FL, and Rio Las Vegas.
-In early 2014, Martorano will open his restaurant at Paris, his second Las Vegas location.
+Want more Steve Martorano?
+He opened his second Las Vegas location at Paris Las Vegas.